Pop

 in the Star Wars franchise or Spider-man would

 be the talk of Tinstletown.
-Instead, it’s My Big Fat Greek
+Instead, its My Big Fat Greek

 Wedding, a very low-budget romantic comedy with no stars